tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 If a student finishes the activity early, ask if they are willing to help present the solution by live coding how to sort a DataFrame by more than one column.
 This live-coding exercise will be completed in the activity review (the next part of the lesson).

-If the student agrees, spend up to five minutes with them reviewing the following scenario.

-**Scenario:**

-There's a DataFrame named `df` that contains Olympic medal data (gold, silver, and bronze).
-The DataFrame has four columns:

-* `country`
-* `no_of_medals`
-* `class_of_medal`
-* `year_medal_won`

-Sort the data alphabetically by country.
-Then, present the data so that the medal classes are sorted by number of medals awarded in descending order.
-(The medals awarded most should be at the top.)

 ---

 ### 3. Instructor Do: Review Out of Sorts (10 min)